DarkMasterMan0/DMMod/README.md

 # Credits
 Thanks to:

-Blizzard Entertainment and Vicarious Visions/Blizzard Albany for creating D2/D2R and allowing and expanding modding capabilities (wish we had TCP/IP tho T_T)
+Blizzard Entertainment and Vicarious Visions/Blizzard Albany for creating D2/D2R and allowing/expanding modding capabilities (wish we had TCP/IP tho T_T).

 Bonesy for the big help with guidance on specific edits, his video guides, and the massive amount of effort he's put into the D2R modding scene in general.
-Check out his stuff on D2RModding.com and check out the D2R-Modding Discord!
+Check out his stuff on [D2RModding.com](D2RModding.com) and check out the D2R-Modding Discord!

 The Phrozen Keep for their many indepth guides on modding original D2, the vast majority of which are still applicable to D2R.
-Check them out at d2mods.info and check out their Discord as well!
+Check them out at [d2mods.info](d2mods.info) and check out their Discord as well!

-Vaska, Pavke, and Arsteel for unique item ideas and discussions
+Vaska, Pavke, and Arsteel for item ideas and discussions.